apereo/cas/cas-server-documentation/installation/JPA-Ticket-Registry.md

 the database in use, its configured transaction isolation level, and expected concurrency of a single TGT.

-The following setting can disable this locking behavior:

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).